Transactions

 raw_data.contract

-- The main content of the transaction,contract
+- The main content of the transaction.contract

-- Transaction memo.raw_data.timestamp
+- The transaction memo.raw_data.timestamp

 - The sender's signature for the transaction.
 This proves that the transaction could only have come from the sender and was not sent fraudulently.

-On TRON there are many different types of transactions, such as TRX transfer transactions, TRC10 transfer transactions, deploying smart contract transactions, triggering smart contract transactions, staking TRX transactions, and so on.
+On TRON, there are many different types of transactions, such as TRX transfer transactions, TRC10 transfer transactions, deploying smart contract transactions, triggering smart contract transactions, staking TRX transactions, and so on.

 To create different types of transactions, you need to call different APIs.
 For example, the type of smart contract deployment transaction is CreateSmartContract

-, you need to call the wallet/deploycontract
+, and you need to call the wallet/deploycontract

-, you need to call wallet/freezebalancev2
+, and you need to call the wallet/freezebalancev2

-API to create transactions.
+API to create a transaction.

 $ curl -X POST https://api.shasta.trongrid.io/wallet/freezebalancev2 -d '{"owner_address":"TCrkRWJuHP4VgQF3xwLNBAjVVXvxRRGpbA","frozen_balance": 2100000,"resource" : "BANDWIDTH","visible":true}' | jq